shawnzyp/CCCCG/README.md

 ## Ask the Wizard

 A simple DM tool powered by Firebase's Gemini API.
-The "Ask the Wizard" section in the app streams a response from the `gemini-2.0-flash-live-preview-04-09` model for each prompt you send.
+The "Ask the Wizard" section in the app calls the `gemini-2.5-flash-image-preview` model for each prompt you send and can display both text and image responses.
 Configure your Firebase project and update `scripts/wizard.js` with your credentials to enable the tool.